 University Mentoring Scheme

-The University Mentoring Scheme offers mentoring opportunities for all university colleagues and is designed to support personal development and skills enhancement.
+The University Mentoring Scheme offers mentoring opportunities for university colleagues and is designed to support personal development and skills enhancement.

 The scheme is open to new, early career and more experienced colleagues as both mentees and mentors.